javiplx/puppet-pkgin/README.md

 ## PDI aditions

+*NOTE :* The bundled providers are modified to use facter 1.7.x, with improved detection of SmartOS

 Besides some actual patching to pkgin module itself, there is a payload directory with some other modules.
-This is due to the solaris module dissapeared from puppetforge and to the fact that we have decided to create a single package with all the SmartOS related modules and this is the easiest way to to it.
+This was because the solaris module dissapeared from puppetforge and to the fact that we have decided to create a single package with all the SmartOS related modules and this is the easiest way to to it.
 To actually build the package, you must clone on a directory named pkgin, and from the same level where this directory lives run

     pkg_create \